Ziconius/FudgeC2/README.md

 N.b.
 Depending on your network design/RT architecture deployment, you will likely need to configure a number of proxy and routing adjustments.

-For upcoming development notes and recent changes see the [release.md file](/release.md)

 #### First Login
 After the initial installation you can log in with the default admin account using the credentials: